 A red grape variety endemic to the Melnik area.
 There are different hybrid varieties created from this grape variety, such as Melnik 55.

 A white grape variety cultivated mainly along the Black Sea coast, used for the production of dry white wines and distillates.

 An old white grape, which is rather difficult to work with and rare to find.
 Tamianka wines are fresh with aromas of spring flowers and citrus fruits.

-Cherven Misket [Red Misket] Mostly used for high quality white wines.
+Cherven Misket [Red Misket] Mostly used for high-quality white wines.
 There are different geographical variations of the grape in Bulgaria.
 The various Misket wines are sweet and floral.

-Great Value for Money
+7) It’s Fantastic Value for Money

 Food and drinks are extremely affordable here.
 Wine tours and tastings are easy and inexpensive to organize.
 Bulgaria has a varied selection of places to stay in and around wine country – from affordable, charming guesthouses in the rural areas to luxurious, spacious hotels in the large towns.

-If you need assistance with organizing a wine tour in Bulgaria, we at Bulgaria Wine Tours are always happy to help you and to create a memorable holiday for you.
+If you need assistance with organizing a wine tour in Bulgaria, Bulgaria Wine Tours are always happy to help you and to create a memorable holiday for you.
 Check out our website for wine travel inspiration and contact us for more information.